Amodimethicone: The Science of My Favourite Hair Ingredient

 Related Post: Getting Hair Dye Off Your Hands

-Essano Acai Berry Colour Protect Conditioner – I’m currently using this as my conditioner every time I wash my hair.
-I leave it in for around 3 minutes before washing it off.
+Essano Acai Berry Colour Protect Conditioner – I leave it in for around 3 minutes before washing it off.
 I’m incredibly impressed by how well this works, although I haven’t noticed a difference in hair colour fade time.

 Kerastase Discipline Fondant Fluidealiste Conditioner – This has a similar effect to the Essano conditioner in my hair.